Fear of small spaces: Claustrophobia and float tanks

 Claustrophobia is the extreme or irrational fear of confined spaces.
 The most common aversion we hear - the number one reason people are resistant to floating is because “I’m claustrophobic I could never get in there”.
 So let's get crawl into it shall we?

-I'm sure everyone has claustrophobia to some extent.
+I'm sure everyone has a fear of being locked in a small space.
 No one wants to be trapped in the DeathStar garbage compactor while the walls are closing in.
 I used to think I was claustrophobic, but looking back I don't know why I thought that, or how it got into my brain.

 From what I've read only 3-5% of the population truly suffers from the phobia - which is conveniently almost the same number of people that are afraid of wide open spaces.
 Proof that you truly can't please everyone.

+Our float tanks are almost 8 feet long, 4 feet wide, and 4 feet tall.
+There is far more room to stretch out in the float tank than there is in any vehicle.
 For most people getting into a vehicle, even at night is no problem.
 So if you're able to be in a vehicle, I can almost guarantee you will have no problem with a float tank.
-I assure you there is way more room to stretch out in the float tank than there is in the Float-Fiat!
-No vehicle could ever compare with the space, comfort, and relaxation offered by a float tank.
+No vehicle compares with the space, comfort, and relaxation offered by a float tank.

 It’s bigger on the inside!